gammacrucisa/depot-angular/README.md

 ## Compatibility

 Currently testing on Chrome (58).
 Will update for older / different browsers before completion.

+Smaller breakpoints still need some work, largest breakpoint is where most testing and development is taking place.
+Will resolve before completion.

 ## About